Korea Open 2022: Srikanth, Sindhu enter semifinals

 Third seed Sindhu, a two-time Olympic medallist, notched up her 17th win over familiar foe Thailand's Busanan Ongbamrungphan 21-10 21-16 in the women's singles quarterfinals.

-She will face either Japan's Saena Kawakami or second seeded Korean An Seyoung next.
+She will next face second seeded Korean An Seyoung, an opponent who has beaten her twice last year.

 In a battle between two former world number ones, it was World Championships silver medallist Srikanth, who rode on his power and precision to outwit local hope Son Wan Ho 21-12 18-21 21-12 in a men's singles quarterfinal match that lasted just over an hour.

-The Indian, seeded fifth, will next face the winner of the match between Thailand's eighth seed, Kunlavut Vitidsarn and third seed Jonatan Christie of Indonesia.
+The Indian, seeded fifth, will next face third seed Jonatan Christie of Indonesia, who had claimed the Swiss Open last month.

+Satwiksairaj Rankireddy and Chirag Shetty failed to make it to the semifinal after going down fighting 20-22 21-18 20-22 to Korean pairing of Kang Minhyuk and Seo Seungjae.

 In women's singles, Sindhu had no issues in disposing off Busanan, whom she had beaten at Swiss Open final last month.
 The Thai lead 5-2 in the opening game but after that it was a Sindhu show as she kept the match under her tight grip.